TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 ..  versionchanged:: TYPO3 13

 Each area in the page layout becomes an identifier that can be used during content mapping.
-If not content element is added in the backend of that page and the slide mode is activated, content from the parent page is displayed.
+If no content element is added in the backend of that page and the slide mode is activated, content from the parent page is displayed.
 This is useful for design elements like side bars, jumbotrons or banners that should be the same for a page and its subpage.
 You can find all details of the